oscarvantol/oscarvantol.github.io/blog-azure-functions-in-.NET5.md

 ## Show me some code!

 The new model is a rewrite so you won't be needing to take on the known dependencies for Azure Functions.
-If you look at the .csproj of a new Azure Function project you will see multiple small dependencies starting with ```Microsoft.Azure.Functions.Worker```
+If you look at the .csproj of a new Azure Function project you will see multiple small dependencies starting with *Microsoft.Azure.Functions.Worker*.

 ```
   <ItemGroup>